Importing Data Using Default Parsers

 Note:

-You do not have to wait on the page until the import is done.
-You can perform other actions such as a new import.
-The number of bulk imports you can perform at the same time is determined by your NetSuite Service Tier.
+You don’t have to wait on the page for the import to finish.
+You can perform other actions, such as starting a new import.
+The number of concurrent bulk imports depends on your NetSuite Service Tier.
 For details, see NetSuite Service Tiers.

 NetSuite displays a progress message.
-To view the processing status of your import, click Track your status.
+To check your import status, click Track your status.

 NetSuite displays the Banking Import History page.
 For more information, see Banking Import History.

-When the import process completes, you can perform matching and reconciliation.
+When the import process is complete, perform matching and reconciliation.
 See Bank Data Matching and Reconciliation.

-To automatically generate customer payments from imported bank lines, apply the payments to invoices, and match and submit the payments for reconciliation, see Generating Customer Payments.
+To generate customer payments from imported bank lines, apply payments to invoices, and match and submit them for reconciliation, see Generating Customer Payments.

 Related Topics